cs6110/2018sp-web/src/syllabus.md

 ## Textbooks

 There are no required textbooks.
-However, if you find yourself wanting extra background, you these textbooks might be helpful:
+However, if you find yourself wanting extra background, you might find these textbooks might be helpful:

 * *The Formal Semantics of Programming Languages* by Glynn Winskel.
 * *Types and Programming Languages* by Benjamin C. Pierce.